How do I Lay a New Lawn?

 If you have bought some rolled up turf to make a new lawn out of, you will need to lay it as soon as possible after purchase.
 However, doing so might not be as easy as it sounds.
 Laying a new lawn requires a bit of hard work and preparation if you want to do it properly, and it is absolutely worth doing this.

 There are a number of steps to go through before you even purchase your grass.
-While most of these are simple, they all require tools and at least a bit of hard work.
+While most of these are simple, they all require tools and at least a bit of hard work and all set to enjoy outdoors.
 Use the following steps to guide you when you are getting ready to lay your own brand new lawn:

 What Tools Will I Need?